LedgerHQ/app-boilerplate/README.md

 ### Linux (Ubuntu)

-On Linux, you can use the [VSCode integration](#with-vscode-and-the-docker-development-tools-image) to run the tests, or from a terminal, you can follow the steps below.
+On Linux, you can use the [VSCode integration](#with-vscode) to run the tests.
+If you prefer not to, open a terminal and follow the steps below.

 Install the tests requirements :